nestorrente/nestorrente/README.md

 ### Hi there! 👋

 I'm Néstor, a senior software developer located in Vigo, Spain.
-I'm currently working at [ManoMano](https://www.manomano.es/).
+I'm currently working at [The Knot Worldwide](https://www.theknotww.com/).

 I love development.
 I started programming little video games as a hobby when I was around 15, much time before it came to a job.
 I defend that writing software is an art, just like poetry or painting.

-If you wanna get it touch, you can contact me through [LinkedIn](https://www.linkedin.com/in/nestorpglez/) and [Twitter](https://twitter.com/nestorrente).
+If you wanna get it touch, you can contact me through [LinkedIn](https://www.linkedin.com/in/nestorpglez/).

 Happy coding! 💻